balparda/fapfavorites/README.md

 visit http://127.0.0.1:8000/viewer/ in your browser.
 If your database is not in the default location (`~/Downloads/imagefap/`) you should provide the `--dir` flag to the `./process.py` command.
+If your database is encrypted, when you open the site you will be prompted for a database password (only once) in the shell.
 The web app is not beautiful, for sure, but it is simple, fast, gets the job done, does not waste your time, and 100% offline.
 You can see all users, all favorite albums, images, duplicates,